 - 7. Summary

-The CCPA applies if you meet any of the following three thresholds:
+The CCPA (CPRA) applies if you meet any of the following three thresholds:

 - Your annual worldwide revenue exceeds $25 million

-- You buy, sell or disclose data about more than 50,000 consumers, households or devices in California in the same year
+- You buy, sell or disclose data about 100,000 or more consumers, households or devices in California in the same year

-- At least 50% of your annual revenue comes from selling data about Californian consumers
+- At least 50% of your annual revenue comes from selling or sharing data about Californian consumers

 If the CCPA doesn't apply to you, you could still have to comply with some other data protection laws.
 We've covered these at the end of this article.